Lear Corporation research snapshot

 Bearish case

-More likely if global auto production contracts, OEMs pressure supplier margins, EV transition disrupts legacy content faster than new wins offset, EPS declines near 3% annually, and the multiple contracts toward 8x.
+More likely if global auto production contracts, China weakness persists, OEMs pressure supplier margins, the EV transition disrupts legacy content faster than new wins offset it, EPS declines near 3% annually, and the multiple contracts toward 8x.

 LEA AI technical analysis